benallfree/scraper-spa-test/readme.md

 ## Instructions

 * Fork and clone this repo.
 It contains a Laravel 5.4 default installation.
-* Implement the user story below
+* Implement the user story below using VueJS and SPA (single page application) for all UI.
+Communication via API only; no page postbacks or refreshes.
+* Use a mobile-first design strategy for both UI and emails
 * Send a pull request to me ***along with your name*** when you're done or when it's been 2 hours.
 This step is super important; if you don't send a pull request, you definitely won't be hired.

 ## User Story